K8rly/GoVote/README.md

 #### Description of Tools Used in Dashboard

- - Tableau - utilized to display the voting data results based on the generational age brackets, reflecting voting patterns based on age and area of residence, will include visuals such as mapping and graphs
+ - Tableau - utilized to display the voting data results based on the generational age brackets, reflecting voting patterns based on age and area of residence, will include visuals such as mapping and graphs.
+Performed some cleaning in Tableau once we tried mapping.

  - Google Slides - utilized to tell our data story start to finish while providing additional graphics

 #### Description of Interactive Elements

- - Application that will allow users to enter their year of birth and select a zip code from the drop down to create a prediction of how they will vote
+ - Application that will allow users to enter their year of birth and select a zip code from the drop down to create a prediction of how they will .
+Users can select city, zip code, and city boundary.